Primix/MetaModel/README.md

 Generating MetaModel.framework
   -> MetaModel.framework located in current folder

 [!]
-Please drag MetaModel.framework into Linked Frameworks and Libraries section
+Please drag MetaModel.framework into Linked Frameworks and Libraries phrase.
 ```

 This command build a `MetaModel.framework` in project root folder, you need to add this framework to **Linked frameworks and Libraries** phrase which located in `General` tab.